Lynx-Eco/repod/README.md

 - If there are no changes to commit, the step is skipped.
 - The message uses Conventional Commits (e.g., `feat: add search filter`) and includes a brief body.
 - `--commit` is ignored for CSV or remote URLs; no commits are performed in those modes.
-- After committing, if there are leftover uncommitted files, you’ll be prompted to generate one more AI commit for just those files.
+ - After committing, if there are leftover uncommitted files, you’ll be prompted (single keypress `y`/`n`) to generate one more AI commit for just those files.

 ### Multi-Commit Planning (`--multi-commit`)

 The tool analyzes all changes and proposes a set of smaller, logical commits.
-It shows a summary of each commit (title, optional body, and files included), and prompts for confirmation.
-If accepted, it stages the files per commit and creates the commits in order.
+It shows a summary of each proposed commit (title, optional body, and files included), then asks you to confirm each commit one-by-one with a single keypress (`y` to apply, `n` to skip).
 Any remaining files can optionally be committed at the end.

 Notes:
 - Planning uses file-level grouping (not hunk-level).